July 20, 2016

 In tonight’s episode of the Geocaching Podcast:

 Let’s face it with the introduction of Pokemon Go there are tons of things people should not be doing with location based games.
 Tonight we try to show our experience with geocaching and some helpful and even life saving tips.
+Also check out Armchair Empire to get all the gaming gear you need.

 Be sure to check it out!
 Please share with other geocachers.